rkillickdev/spelling-bee-scramble/README.md

 To ensure that the game is as accessible as possible for all users and compatible with screen readers, I included the following:

 * Semantic markup has been used where possible to structure the HTML code.
 * I checked that the colour contrast ratio across the site meets acceptable standards.
+When choosing the colour palette, I experimented using the [WebAIM website](https://webaim.org/resources/contrastchecker/) to check that the contrast between background colours and text would be acceptable.
 * Descriptive alt attributes have been given to all images.
 I was also careful to add this attribute dynamically for any images that are injected into the DOM using JavaScript.
 The alt description for each picture is stored within each object in the wordCollection array.
 * I have used aria labels for interactive elements such as buttons where no accessible name is provided.
 * I have used the aria hidden attribute on any icons that are purely decorative.